getanehAl/Windows-Penetration-Testing/README.md

 ➤ Find clear-text passwords in files shared on Domain Shares, NAS, SharePoint sites, internal github accessible to all Domain users
 ➤ Find a Windows server that is insecurely sharing configuration files, cron job scripts and executable files with write permissions granted to all Domain users
   + Privesc by adding a backdoor in a cron job script or modifying a configuration file, ...
-➤ Upload of malicious SCF files to Windows network shares (writable for any authenticated users) + collect NTLMv2 password hashes + offline password cracking
+➤ Upload of malicious SCF files to Windows network shares (writable by any authenticated users) + collect NTLMv2 password hashes + offline password cracking (tools: John, hashcat)
 ➤ Clear-text passwords stored in AD fields (e.g. account description, comments) ➤ Citrix servers accessible to all Domain users + Citrix jailbreak to get a Windows CMD or PowerShell console + Local privesc ➤ Unpatched/obsolete systems prone to an authenticated Remote Code Execution vulnerability with a public exploit available